-Employees are valuable assets of an enterprise, the Group values the occupation safety of staff.
+Employees are our valuable assets, the Group values the occupation safety of staff.
 In addition to strictly comply with the Regulation on Work Injury Insurance, we also provide regular training on production safety to operation management personnel and staff in workshops at factories.
 The Group has further modified and refined the Guidance on Production Safety for factories and central kitchens.
-On the basis of comprehensive and careful analysis of the operation specifications, hazardous parts, extent of hazard and precautions of each machine and equipment, one-on-one training is provided to the production equipment operators.
-In 2020, the trainings involved 110 types and 413 sets of machinery and equipment and with 670 participants accumulatively.
+On the basis of comprehensive and careful analysis of the operation specifications, hazardous parts, extent of hazard and precautions of each machine and equipment, oneon-one training is provided to the production equipment operators.
+In 2020, the training involved 114 types and 418 sets of machinery and equipment and with 644 participants accumulatively.
 In addition, the Group also provided regular trainings on occupational safety to logistic support employees to create a healthier, safer and more comfortable work environment for staff.